 By the way, if your Excelight or UV Dynamics UV system is not in alarm mode when you replace the lamp you will not be able to reset the timer so you need to put it into alarm mode by unplugging the unit for 5 minutes, removing the old lamp, and with the old lamp removed, plug the ballast back in until it starts beeping.
 Then unplug and install the new UV lamp and reset.

 Occasionally, after a power failure, you may get beeping, unplug the controller, wait one minute and plug it back in, if that doesn’t fix it try to reset the ballast.

-If it’s not your water quality, the sensor is clean (if you have one) you’ve replaced the lamp, reset the timer and it still keeps beeping, the ballast is faulty and needs replacement.
+If it’s not your water quality, the sensor is clean (if you have one), you’ve replaced the lamp, reset the timer and it still keeps beeping, the ballast is probably faulty and needs replacement.

 How Does a 3 Way Plumbing Bypass Work?

 Leave a Comment

 Comments must be approved before appearing